PrincetonCS-UCA/codepost-powertools/docs/source/usage.rst

    # Call methods

-Please see the "Writing Scripts" documentation page for more information.
+Please see :doc:`scripting` for more information.